 How to Open a Bank Account in Malta (2026 Expat Guide)

-Opening a bank account in Malta as an expat takes anywhere from a single afternoon to three frustrating months, depending entirely on which door you walk through.
+Opening a bank account in Malta as an expat takes anywhere from a single afternoon to several months, depending entirely on which door you walk through.
 A digital account like Moneybase, Revolut or Wise is running within 24 hours.
 A traditional bank such as Bank of Valletta, APS, Lombard or BNF wants a residence card, a Maltese tax number and a reference letter from your old bank, and even then you are looking at two to six weeks.
-Here is exactly how each option works in 2026 and which one I would pick for your situation.
+Here is exactly how each option works in 2026, which one I would pick for your situation, and what my own account opening (seven months, three appointments) taught me about the order to do things in.

 OptionTypeMaltese IBAN?Time to openRough costBest for